tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/bring-your-own.md

 })
 ```

-## 2. Add Authentication to your Tina Backend
+## 2. Add Authentication to the Tina Backend

 `TinaNodeBackend` takes an `authentication` Prop.